gwhitlock8/Flightiron/README.md

 ```

 ### Features
--Select flights based on your requirements
+* Select flights based on your requirements
--Veiw and cancel your tickets
+* Veiw and cancel your tickets
--Change your information
+* Change your information
--Navigate the command prompt using arrow keys
+* Navigate the command prompt using arrow keys

 ## To Do
--Make Usernames unique
+* Make Usernames unique
--Option to find forgotten password
+* Option to find forgotten password
--Encrypt passwords
+* Encrypt passwords
--Limit flights displayed at a time
+* Limit flights displayed at a time

 ### Project Status
 Effort to implement to-do and add features for improved user experience